 inquiries and opportunities, contact:Ms. Eithne SmithScholarship Coordinator508–529–7758 email@example.com

 How Your School Counselor Can Help• During Career Enrichment classes, each counselor will present information on:• How to read the scholarship applications, (eligibility criteria, application requirements, deadlines)• How to use the Naviance web site to view scholarship opportunities• Time management for applying for multiple scholarships• If a student has additional questions or needs further explanations, the counselor will be available for an individual appointment.(There are sign up sheets in the School Counseling Office.)• If a student needs a letter of recommendation from his/her counselor, an individual appointment must be scheduled.(The counselor usually needs to ask some questions before writing the letter.)
 Please request these meetings at least 2 weeksprior to the application deadline date.

-How Parents Can Help• Discuss with your son/daughter your willingness to help complete applications.• Review this scholarships section of our website with your son/daughter on a regular basis (at least once a week)• Help your son/daughter organize scholarship applications by deadlines.• Read the application with your son/daughter after it is complete.• Encourage your son/daughter to set up an appointment with his/her counselor to answer any questions that remain AFTERhe/she has completed as much as he/she can.• Keep copies of applications.
+How Parents Can Help• Discuss with your son/daughter your willingness to help complete applications.• Review this scholarships section of the Naviance website with your son/daughter on a regular basis (at least once a week)• Help your son/daughter organize scholarship applications by deadlines.• Read the application with your son/daughter after it is complete.• Encourage your son/daughter to set up an appointment with his/her counselor to answer any questions that remain AFTERhe/she has completed as much as he/she can.• Keep copies of applications.
 (Sometimes different scholarships may ask for the same information).• Check your place of employment, and any clubs or organizations where you belong, for additional scholarship opportunities.• Check clubs and organizations of other family members (i.e. Grandparents, etc.)• Help your son/daughter manage the time that is necessary to complete the applications to avoid stress.